 At that point, I knew that her brand of dictatorial Wicca was not for me.
 So I went back to my comfortable, sensible, solitary, eclectic practice.

 Think of your witch-ness, indeed your whole life, as a beautiful private garden.
 You get to plant the seeds you want to nurture.
 You throw away dead plants which have lost your interest.
 Dabble your fingers in a sparkly fountain of new knowledge.
 Sit underneath the tree of wisdom.
 Gaze through the hedge at vast vistas of possibility.
 You can plow a plot of potentiality.
 Grow your herbs, pick your flowers, and harvest your fruit.
 It’s all personal to you.

 Continuing the garden metaphor, you can have areas in your life where you try out varied activities.
 You might like to do a spot of tarot reading to see if it’s something you’d like to include in your magickal practice.
 Or perhaps, your focus might be on meditation, crystals, herbs, or anything at all.
 And in the same way, you can drop anything when you become bored with it, or if it doesn’t work for you.
 Eclectic witchcraft is all about picking and choosing what works.

 Religion… or Not?

 Wicca is most definitely a religion.
 It’s registered as such in several countries.
-As is Paganism, Druid, etc. However, witchcraft can be the basis of a religious faith or not.
+As is Paganism, Druid, etc. However, witchcraft can be the basis of religious faith or not.
 It’s the eclectic practitioner’s choice.
-If you want to work with, or worship certain deities, it’s your decision.
-You might even start out by favoring a certain pantheon and then change it in a year’s time.
-Or you might just decide to keep the craft and lose the religious aspects all together.
-It’s your business, and yours only.
+If you want to work with or worship certain deities, it’s your decision.
+You might even start out by favoring a certain pantheon and then changing it in a year’s time.
+Or you might just decide to keep the craft and lose the religious aspects altogether.
+It’s your business and yours only.

 But Tradition Matters, Right?